 UVB light is naturally found in sunlight and reacts with compounds in the skin to produce vitamin D, which is heavily involved in calcium metabolism.
-Calcium is obviously very important for strong bones so unfortunately when our animals do get enough of this they can end up with metabolic bone disease – a condition where they get soft bones that are more prone to breaking.
+Calcium is obviously very important for strong bones so unfortunately when our animals don’t get enough of this they can end up with metabolic bone disease – a condition where they get soft bones that are more prone to breaking.

-If reptiles don’t get enough calcium they can develop a condition called metabolic bone disease.
 There are a number of factors that contribute to this condition and lack of UV light is one of them.
 Metabolic bone disease is most commonly encountered in lizards, turtles and frogs.
 Snakes ingest entire prey items that have vitamin D present within them, so even without the provision of UV light snakes don’t get nutritional metabolic bone disease.
 However we still recommend the provision of an appropriate day-night cycle for snakes, and UV light has many important benefits apart from calcium metabolism and in an ideal world would still be provided.

 Clinical signs of Metabolic Bone Disease

 - Stunted growth or weight loss